-Columbia Business School
+Columbia Business School - Full-Time MBA

 Columbia Full-Time MBA Program Structure

-The Columbia Full-Time MBA program is intended to be completed across two years of study.
-The academic calendar is divided into three 12-week terms: the Fall term begins late August to early September, and after a six-week break between terms, Spring term commences in early-mid January.
-Those who enter in August typically complete an 8- to 12-week internship in the summer between the first and second years and graduate in the spring of the second year, whereas a smaller group of “J-Term” students enter in January and complete their MBA throughout four consecutive terms, taking courses throughout the summer and graduating with their August-entry peers the following spring.
+The Columbia full-time MBA program is intended to be completed across two years of study.
+The academic calendar is divided into three 12-week terms: the fall term begins late August to early September, and after a six-week break between terms, spring term commences in early-mid January.
+Those who enter in August typically complete an 8 to 12-week internship in the summer between the first and second years and graduate in the spring of the second year, whereas a smaller group of “J-Term” students enter in January and complete their MBA throughout four consecutive terms, taking courses throughout the summer and graduating with their August-entry peers the following spring.
 These summer courses begin in late May and conclude with exams in mid-August.

-The Columbia Full-Time MBA program requires a total of 60 credits that consist of an 18-credit core curriculum and a minimum of 42 elective credits.
+The Columbia full-time MBA program requires a total of 60 credits that consist of an 18-credit core curriculum and a minimum of 42 elective credits.
 At the beginning of the program, students are divided into clusters, groups of 60 or so peers who take most of the first-year core courses together.
 Each cluster is then broken into five- to six-person learning teams who work together on class projects.
 Clusters and learning teams are designed to reflect the diversity of the class as a whole and to help students form closer relationships with each other.

 All students who complete their applications by the merit fellowship consideration deadline and indicate that they would like to be considered for fellowships are eligible for merit-based fellowships that are granted on the basis of academic excellence, geographic and personal background, and professional experience.
 There are also a number of corporate-sponsored fellowships that provide opportunities for summer and post-MBA employment.
 In addition, CBS offers partial-tuition, need-based scholarships to both domestic and international candidates.
-Financial aid applications for August-entry students are due by March 1 or three weeks after a student is admitted, whichever date is later, and applications for January-entry students are due by October 15 or three weeks from the date of admission, whichever is later.
+Financial aid applications for August-entry students are due by January 22 or three weeks after a student is admitted, whichever date is later, and applications for January-entry students are due by October 15 or three weeks from the date of admission, whichever is later.
 These scholarship decisions are considered in the order in which they are received, so admitted students seeking need-based financial assistance should apply as soon as possible.

 CBS encourages U.S. citizens and permanent residents to apply for Federal Direct Stafford Loans or Federal Direct Graduate PLUS loans, which are available to students enrolled full or half time who maintain satisfactory academic progress.
 Domestic students can also apply for Columbia University institutional loans or for private, credit-based loans.
 The school offers private, credit-based loans to international students with a U.S. cosigner.